huynhsamha/react-configure/README.md

 ## Recommend
 1. I think you should use `reactstrap` if you want use some component in react, with event handle.
 2. If you need some style in bootstrap, you can use directly, and don't need use `jQuery`

+# `react-router-dom` (router) and `react-loadable` (code-splitting)

+## Install `react-loadable, react-router-dom`

+`yarn add react-loadable react-router-dom` or
+`npm install --save react-loadable react-router-dom`

+1. `react-loadable`: to code-splitting
+    + that means lazy load components until it's called by user, it speed up your Single Page App (SPA).
+    + `create-react-app` will bundle new script file, when it's called, it will import this file to app.
+2. `react-router-dom`: to router for SPA, not loading again all page.

+## Create a Loading Component
+1. Create Loading component
+2. When use Loadable with loading component, it will add props to this component, such as:
+    `{ isLoading: true, pastDelay: false, timedOut: false, error: null }`

+## Use `react-loadable` to create new component
+View component `HomePage` (not loadable) and `LoadableHomePage` (loadable)